mserajnik/vmangos-deploy/README.md

 you may have to adjust the `start_period` setting so that the initial database creation process will be able to complete in time before the healthcheck considers the container unhealthy and causes a restart.

+Finally, if you want to use custom items for the auction house bot (and have adjusted your copy of the CSV file that lists the items, as explained further above), make sure the [respective bind mount](compose.yaml.example#L35-L42) is uncommented.
+This will automatically replace the current items in the database with the ones from your CSV file every time you restart (and thus, the auction house bot, if enabled, will create listings using these items).

 Anything else that is not commented is likely something you do not not have to (or, in some cases, _must not_) adjust; this applies to everything including